Gabriel-Simmonds/P3/CodeBook.md

     gsub2: A function which loops through the length of a vector, and replaces characters in a data frame using the gsub function

-    key: The first column of the activityLabels data frame
+    key: The first column of the activityLabels data frame, used as the key to the secound column of the dataT data frame
-    value: The second column of the activityLabels data frame

-    ## substitute the second column of the dataT data frame by matching the
+    value: The second column of the activityLabels data frame, used as the new values of the second column of the dataT data frame
-    ## current values with key, and then substituting value into this column
-    dataT[, 2] <- value[match(dataT[, 2], key)]

     Counta: A loop counter variable used in checking if column names are duplicated in the dataT data frame.